MicahParks/bookstore/README.md

 - [ ] Bulk, per ISBN, transactions for checkin and checkout.
 - [ ] Better error messages to users.
 - [ ] Don't reload the whole bookstore on the frontend during a refresh.
 (Backend is capable of this).
+- [ ] Format times in a prettier way.
 - [ ] Make the web interface prettier.
 - [ ] Allow users to edit the number of books with the same ISBN.
 - [ ] Use a frontend JavaScript framework (Vue).